For Immediate Release Contact: Inayat Noormohmad 855-997-2746

 “It’s not so altruistic, right?”
 Inayat said.
 “I’m in a business.
 It’s not an NGO (nongovernmental organization) that I have here.
 So yes, we make a difference environmentally and on the bottom line of our clients.
 But at the same time that’s allowing me to make money for me, my family and my employees.”

 He takes his relationship with his team seriously.
 The company employs 12 full-time people, not counting others who work on a contract basis.
-The company might have been able to grow faster, but Inayat didn’t want to add staff unless he was 100 percent sure the business could
+The company might have been able to grow faster, but Inayat didn’t want to add staff unless he was 100 percent sure the business could support them.

 “Because when we take on an employee, it’s a long-term relationship,” he said.
 “We take on the responsibility of not that person, but that family, and we don’t take it very lightly.